 @disqus_mUBrEiIQ5D:disqus I thought the way the ending came about was so yucky, it totally lowered the tone of the rest of the book.
 I liked the beginning and the middle of the book though, very engrossing.

-4. Wanton Ruminating
+4. says: Wanton Ruminating

 I have a geisha book too – I had picked it up after watching the movie and crying copious tears over it.
 You are right it got boring after the halfway mark, plus I was a bit young for it.
 And you are reading a ‘fantasy book’ right now – Color me green 🙂